Mudcrutch

-Mudcrutch was an American southern and country rock band from Gainesville, Florida.
-They are best known for being the band that began Tom Petty's rise to fame.
+Mudcrutch was an American rock band from Gainesville, Florida, whose sound touched on southern rock and country rock.
+They were first active in the 1970s and reformed in 2007, and are best known for being the band which launched Tom Petty to fame.

 Mudcrutch formed in Gainesville in 1970 and soon became a popular act across Florida.
 The band moved to Los Angeles in 1974 to attract the attention of a record company.
 Though they signed a contract with Shelter Records, they released only one poor-selling single before breaking up in 1975.
 The following year, former Mudcrutch members Petty, Mike Campbell, and Benmont Tench formed the core of a new band, the Heartbreakers.

 Most of the original Mudcrutch lineup reformed in 2007 to record their first album as a group, which was followed by a tour.
 A second album followed in 2016.
-Petty's death in 2017 effectively dissolved the group again.
+Petty's death in 2017 effectively dissolved the group; Leadon died in 2023.

 History

 1970–1975

-Mudcrutch was formed in 1970 by teenage Gainesville, Florida residents Tom Petty and Tom Leadon, who had been playing together in a group called the Epics.
-Mudcrutch's lineup consisted of Petty (bass and vocals), Leadon (guitar and vocals), Jim Lenehan (vocals), Randall Marsh (drums) and Mike Campbell (guitar).
-This incarnation of the band issued a locally distributed single ("Up In Mississippi"/"Cause Is Understood") in 1971, with Petty writing and singing both songs.
+Mudcrutch was formed in 1970 by Gainesville, Florida, residents Tom Petty and Tom Leadon (brother of Bernie Leadon from the Eagles), then teenagers, who had been playing together in a group called the Epics.
+Mudcrutch's lineup consisted of Petty (bass and vocals), Leadon (guitar and vocals), Jim Lenahan (vocals), Randall Marsh (drums) and Mike Campbell (guitar).
+Lenahan was initially the band's lead vocalist, but Petty very quickly also started singing lead on some songs.

+This incarnation of Mudcrutch issued a locally distributed single ("Up In Mississippi"/"Cause Is Understood") in 1971, with Petty writing and singing both songs.
 Leadon and Lenehan left the band in 1972 and were replaced by bassist/guitarist/vocalist Danny Roberts and keyboardist Benmont Tench.
 Ricky Rucker was a part of the band for a short time.
 Mudcrutch became locally popular and regularly played gigs from central Florida to southern Georgia.
 In Gainesville, they had a long stint as the house band at Dub's Lounge and organized several well-attended music festivals at "Mudcrutch Farm", a run-down house on a large lot where several band members lived.

 In 1974, the members of Mudcrutch decided to relocate to Los Angeles to try to sign with a major record label.
 After several rejections, they signed with Leon Russell's independent Shelter Records.
 The band released one single, "Depot Street" in 1975, which failed to chart.
-After Danny Roberts left the group, Petty invited Charlie Souza to take over on bass guitar and the band continued recording in Leon Russell's Tulsa studio, and later at his Encino, California home.
+After Danny Roberts left the group, Petty invited Charlie Souza to take over on bass guitar and the band continued recording in Leon Russell's Tulsa studio, and later at his Encino, California, home.
 Discouraged by the group's lack of success, the record company broke up Mudcrutch in late 1975, keeping only Petty under contract.
-Several months later, Petty regrouped with former Mudcrutch members Mike Campbell and Benmont Tench to form The Heartbreakers along with fellow Gainesville natives Stan Lynch (drums) and Ron Blair (bass).
+Several months later, Petty regrouped with former Mudcrutch members Mike Campbell and Benmont Tench to form the Heartbreakers along with fellow Gainesville natives Stan Lynch (drums) and Ron Blair (bass).